Yom Kippur War

 Hertzog noted that given the Third Army's desperate situation, in terms of being cut off from re-supply and reassertion of Israeli air superiority, the destruction of the Third Army was inevitable and could have been achieved within a very brief period.
 Shazly himself described the Third Army's plight as "desperate" and classified its encirclement as a "catastrophe that was too big to hide."

 on October 25, an Israeli tank battalion advanced into Adabiya shortly before a ceasefire was to come into effect.
-Adabiya was taken with support from the Israeli Navy.
+Arabiya was taken with support from the Israeli Navy.

-Some 1.500 Egyptian prisoners were taken, and about a hundred Egyptian soldiers assembled just south of Adabiya, where they held out against the israelis.
+Some 1.500 Egyptian prisoners were taken, and about a hundred Egyptian soldiers assembled just south of Arabiya, where they held out against the Israelis.

-On the morning of October 26, the Egyptian Third Army violated the ceasefire by attempting to break through surrounding Israel forces.
+On the morning of October 26, the Egyptian Third Army violated the ceasefire by attempting to break through surrounding Israeli forces.

 The attack was repulsed by Israeli air and ground forces.
 The Egyptians also made minor gains in attacks against Sharon's forces in the Ismailia area.

-This intermediate period also held the ever-present possibility of a renewal of full-scales war.
+This intermediate period also held the ever-present possibility of a renewal of full-scale war.
 There were three variations on how it might break out, two Egyptian and one Israeli.

 One Egyptian plan was to attack our units west of the canal from the direction of Cairo.